Tungalagiin Sanchir: High School career

 Sanchir began playing basketball at a very young age and attended Bayangol District's High School #40.
 His very first basketball coach was the school's physical education teacher Mendsaikhan.
 Sanchir began going to coach Mendsaikhan's basketball training courses and fell in love with the sport.
 In his 8th grade, he was accepted into the school's basketball team and won many local and national tournaments.

 College career

 In 2007, Sanchir received invitation to play for Otgontenger University, which had a strong basketball team.
 Sanchir accepted the offer and started playing for Otgontenger.
-Also at the same time, he began his semi-pro career with MBA's Tavan Tolgoi Trans Geiers under the leadership of famous Mongolian basketball coach Ts.
+Also at the same time, he began his semi-pro career with MBA's Tavan Tolgoi Trans Geiers under the leadership of Mongolian basketball coach Ts.
 Tseverbal.
 Tseverbal noticed Sanchir's potential when he played against his university team in the national championship.
 Before Sanchir's sophomore year started, coach Tseverbal invited him to play for his team, Institute of Trade Industry Geiers and the young man accepted.
 In his first year with the Geiers, they won the national college league title in 2008 and he was named the MVP.
 Sanchir also led various college tournaments in scoring and the Geiers were unstoppable force in college basketball.